fossi-foundation/fossi-foundation.github.io/gsoc.md

 ## Contact and Questions

-If you are a student and have questions regarding the FOSSi Foundation GSoC projects, get in touch with the mentors listed on the project ideas page, or write an email to the [discussion mailing list at discussion@lists.librecores.org](mailto:discussion@lists.librecores.org).
+If you are a mentee and have questions regarding the FOSSi Foundation GSoC projects, get in touch with the mentors listed on the project ideas page, or write an email to the [discussion mailing list at discussion@lists.librecores.org](mailto:discussion@lists.librecores.org).

-If you have a specific question for the GSoC organizers at the FOSSi Foundation please speak to Olof, Philipp, or Stefan ([contact information](organization.md)).
+If you have a specific question for the GSoC organizers at the FOSSi Foundation please speak to Jonathan, Olof, Philipp, or Stefan ([contact information](organization.md)).

 *Thanks to Lena Alm for creating the nice infographic icons on this page!*